Skip to content

 March 19, 2020

 These are unprecedented times and these issues could not have been anticipated.
 No one in the real estate industry has experienced a similar event on such a scale.
-Nevertheless, CRES and our risk management attorneys are analyzing the situation to anticipate legal and practical challenges that face real estate professionals and consumers.
+Nevertheless, CRES and our risk management attorneys are analyzing the situation to anticipate legal and practical challenges that face real estate professionals and consumers, especially in the case of showings and open houses.

 Our legal experts offer the following insights and thoughts: